linnykoleh/Spring/Notes.md

 - Methods with more than one parameter.
 - Methods with any visibility. <br />
   Example: Setter-methods annotated with `@Autowired` can be private – the Spring container will still detect and invoke them.
+- Methods that do not have a void return type.
+- If a method annotated with `@Autowired(required = false)` has multiple parameters then this method will not be invoked by the Spring container, and thus no dependency injection will take place, unless all the dependencies can be resolved in the Spring context.
 - If a method annotated with `@Autowired`, regardless of whether required is true or false, has parameters wrapped by the Java 8 Optional, then this method will always be invoked with the parameters for which dependencies can be resolved having a value wrapped in an `Optional` object.
 All parameters for which no dependencies can be resolved will have the value `Optional.EMPTY`.